Reading time:

 The human ear and the audio-vestibular system

-The auditory part of the audio-vestibular system comprises the outer ear, which picks up sound and transmits it to the middle ear.
-In the middle ear, more specifically on the back of the eardrum, there are three ossicles, the ossicle chain: hammer, anvil and stirrup.
-When a sound or sound in the form of a sound wave hits the eardrum, it vibrates and transmits it to the ossicle chain.
-The ossicles are used to amplify and transmit sound to the cochlea.
-The cochlea is filled with fluid and contains hair sensory cells.
-These cells convert sound waves into electrical signals, which are then transmitted via the auditory nerve to the brain, where they are perceived as sounds.
-The cochlea therefore converts mechanical movements into an electrical nerve signal, which the human being processes as heard.
+The auditory part of the audio-vestibular system comprises the outer ear, which receives sound and transmits it to the middle ear.
+In the middle ear, or more precisely at the back of the eardrum, there are three ossicles, the ossicular chain: the malleus, incus and stapes.
+When a noise or sound hits the eardrum in the form of a sound wave, it vibrates and transmits this to the ossicular chain.
+The ossicles serve to amplify and transmit the sound to the cochlea.

 Hearing problems in multiple sclerosis